yury-sch/ngrx-busy/README.md

 ## Overriding Defaults

-The default values of options can be overriden by configuring the provider of the `BusyModule`.
+The default values of options can be overridden by configuring the provider of the `BusyModule`.

-In the root application module, you can do this:
+You can do this in the root application module:

 ```ts
 import {NgModule} from '@angular/core';